 Have a look at the books of poetry, as well as other books, I’ve reviewed on Goodreads.com.

-Check out our Original ASL Videos, Poetry and Fiction
+Check out all our Original ASL Videos, Poetry and Fiction

-These provocative short stories will challenge you and take you to exotic places and times.
+These provocative short stories will challenge you, taking you to exotic places and times.